silnrsi/font-scheherazade/README.txt

 If you want to enter characters that are not supported by any system keyboard, and to access the full Unicode range, you might try charmap.exe on Windows or, on Ubuntu or similar software, gucharmap or kcharselect.

+In Microsoft Word, you can type the USV (e.g., 0627), then select "0627", then type Alt-X. It will convert it to the character.

 Another method of entering some symbols is provided by a few applications such as Adobe InDesign or LibreOffice.org.
 They can display a glyph palette or input